Kobo alternatives

 2020.
 Kobo introduces ebook discovery

-Kobo has introduced a new firmware update for most of its readers (excluding Kobo Mini), bringing a range of enhancements.
-These include improved ebook discovery and a new clock feature.
-With this update, accessing and discovering more books or returning to the Home screen requires fewer taps.
-By tapping on "More," you can explore additional options such as reading activity, settings, and help articles.
-Additionally, you now have the ability to scroll through your book list.
-The clock can be found in the upper left corner when you are on the home screen, library, and the store (labeled as "discover" tab).
-It also appears while reading an open book.
+Kobo has released a new firmware update for most of its readers (excluding the Kobo Mini) which introduces several features such as improved ebook discovery and a new clock.
+You can now access and explore more books or return to the Home screen with one fewer tap.
+Tap More to view additional options like reading activity, settings and help articles.
+You can also scroll up and down through your list of books.
+The clock appears in the upper left corner when you are on the home screen, library and the store (the tab for which is labeled Discover).
+It also shows up in your currently open book.

 2020.
 All Kobo e-readers can now access cloud storage